 - Facilitating the exchange of information and opinions between those interested in space policy research through publications, workshops and other means required to perform the tasks of the Institute;

 - Supporting the training of young graduates interested in the development of space policy in Europe.

 The creation of ESPI followed a decision made by the Council of the European Space Agency (ESA) in December 2002.
 The Institute is conceived as an Association under Austrian law and is based in Vienna, Austria.
 Its Certificate of Foundation and statutes have been signed in November 2003 by representatives of its Founding Members the European Space Agency (ESA) and the Austrian Research Promotion Agency (FFG).
 The statutes of ESPI were updated in 2007, 2016 and 2021 respectively.

 The Institute is funded and supported by its two Founding Members and its regular Members.
 The latter include various institutions drawn from European agencies, operators and private companies.
 The European Commission recently became a member.
-ESPI is governed by a General Assembly, which supervises the Institute, lays down its budgetary and administrative rules, and approves the annual work programme.
+ESPI is governed by a General Assembly, which lays down its budgetary and administrative rules, and approves the annual work programme.
 The ESPI Advisory Council supports the Secretariat by providing medium-term orientations with respect to the research and network activities of the Institute.

 Next: Our Activities